Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Like many things, there are several ways to accomplish the same or a similar task.
 The following posts located in the ProSim737 forum discuss the conversion of the parking brake lever.

-• This article is one of several pertaining to the conversion of the OEM Throttle Quadrant
+• This article is one of several that explain the conversion of the OEM Throttle Quadrant

 Throttle Quadrant Rebuild - Speedbrake Motor and Clutch Assembly Replacement